markshust/markshust.com-gatsby/content/blog/2019/03/13/magic-pass-through-viewmodels-magento-2/index.md

 I recently found myself needing the ability to access a single class' method, specifically the customer session's `isLoggedIn()` method, however it seemed silly to create an abstraction of this model as a ViewModel so that I can access this method.

-I stumbled upon a post on Inchoo's blog by Fabian Schmengler about <a href="https://www.integer-net.com/decorators-for-magento-templates/" target="_blank">Decorators for Magento Templates</a>, and it gave me an idea -- why not use <a href="http://php.net/manual/en/language.oop5.magic.php" target="_blank">PHP's magic methods</a> in the same format Fabian was, but instead of for decorators, just for calling a specific model's method from a phtml file?
+I stumbled upon a post by Fabian Schmengler on integer_net's blog about <a href="https://www.integer-net.com/decorators-for-magento-templates/" target="_blank">Decorators for Magento Templates</a>, and it gave me an idea -- why not use <a href="http://php.net/manual/en/language.oop5.magic.php" target="_blank">PHP's magic methods</a> in the same format Fabian was, but instead of for decorators, just for calling a specific model's method from a phtml file?
 We could do this today with Object Manager, but that would be highly frowned upon as it goes around the dependency injection layer of Magento 2 (see <a href="https://devdocs.magento.com/guides/v2.3/extension-dev-guide/object-manager.html" target="_blank">usage rules</a>).

 As far as I know this implementation is architecturally sound, as it keeps the DI layer intact but opens up the ability to easily access a model's methods without a whole lot of boiler.
 Let's look at an example.